The government releases areas in Australian waters for oil and gas exploration each year.

 - other marine users, like the fishing, aquaculture and tourism industries

-Consultation usually takes place in February and March each year.
-The consultation process is undertaken on our Consultation Hub.
+Consultation usually takes place in March each year on our Consultation Hub.
 To be notified of upcoming consultations subscribe to the Australian Petroleum News.

 Consultation informs the Joint Authorities’ decision to release nominated areas.
 It also helps companies understand factors they may need to consider when applying for and working in an area.